-- 5.1 Review the safeguarding and child protection policy and procedures annually and liaise with the school's governing body to update and implement them - 5.2 Make the child protection and safeguarding policy and procedures available publicly and raise awareness of parents that referrals about suspected abuse may be made and the role of the school in any investigations that ensue. - 5.3 Provide an annual briefing to the school on any changes to child protection legislation and procedures and relevant learning from local and national serious case reviews.
+- 5.1 Review the safeguarding and child protection policy and procedures annually and liaise with the school's governing body to update and implement them - 5.2 Make the child protection and safeguarding policy and procedures available publicly and raise awareness of parents that referrals about suspected abuse may be made and the role of the school in any investigations that ensue. - 5.3 Provide an annual briefing to the school on any changes to child protection legislation and procedures and relevant learning from local and national Child Safeguarding Practice Reviews. - 5.4 Help promote high aspirations and the best possible educational outcomes for children/young people by sharing information with relevant staff and the school/college leadership (whilst maintaining appropriate levels of confidentiality) about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced.
+This includes: supporting teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children; ensuring that relevant staff know who these children are.